Rayruiw/weather-project/README.md

-# Project description
+# Purpose
-This project uses the front and back end separation technique.
-The front end mainly uses the vue framework and the back end uses flask technology.
+This project is to create a simple weather app.
 It shows temperature, weather, wind speed, humidity, sunrise and sunset times, and real-time temperature changes.

 Here is the overall picture
 <img src="./weather-client-copy/src/assets/readmepicture/1.jpg">